-How to Win Friends and Influence People Reviews at a Glance:
+How to Win Friends and Influence People is divided into four parts:

-- Charisma, he calls it making people like you.
+- Charisma, or making people like you.

-- Leadership, he calls it changing people without resentment.
+- Leadership, “changing people without resentment.”

 About the author